 How Do I Set Up a Custom Tracking Domain?

-Also, if you’re planning to use tracking links on Facebook or in email messages, then you need to use a custom tracking domain.
+Also, if you’re planning to use Tracking Links on Facebook or in email messages, then you’ll actually need to use a custom tracking domain because you can’t use our generic clkmg.com and clkmr.com domains for that.

-Setting up a custom tracking domain is a one-time setup and is relatively simple to do.
+Setting up a custom tracking domain is a one-time thing and it’s simple to do.
 Just follow the steps in this article:

 A Rotator is a click delivery tool that takes incoming clicks and sends them to one or more URLs based on the type of Rotator it is.